The Definitive Guide to Wild Camping

 Now, it varies for each camper.
 Some people take up wild camping by going into the mountains or woods for a selected period of time, away from all civilization, including laundry and restroom facilities.
 While, for others, wild camping is pitching their tent in the wild, however, close enough to restroom facilities - however, still at a distance from other people.

-You can wild camp with a tent, hammock, caravan, just a sleeping bag.
+You can wild camp with a tent, portable hammock, caravan, SUV tent, just a sleeping bag.
 There aren’t any rules to how you should camp in the wild, however, the rule of thumb is that you’re actually camping in the wild rather than a government or private campground.

 Wild camping gives you the privacy and ability to connect with nature that many campgrounds cannot provide.
 Think of it as your own private getaway.